-Stock-based compensation expense for common stock options granted to employees and non-employees is recognized based on the fair value of the awards granted, determined using the Black-Scholes option pricing model and a single option award approach.
-Stock-based compensation expense is recognized as expense over the requisite service period, generally four years.
-Unvested options issued to non-employees are remeasured at fair market value at the end of each reporting period.
+Stock-based compensation for common stock options is recognized based on the fair value of the awards granted, determined using the Black-Scholes option pricing model and a single option award approach.
+Stock-based compensation expense is recognized on a straight-line basis over the requisite service period, generally four years.

-Stock-based compensation expense related to purchase rights issued under the 2018 Employee Stock Purchase Plan ("ESPP") is based on the Black-Scholes option pricing model fair value of the estimated number of awards as of the beginning of the offering period.
+Stock-based compensation for purchase rights granted under the employee stock purchase plan is based on the Black-Scholes option pricing model fair value of the number of awards estimated as of the beginning of the offering period.
 Stock-based compensation expense is recognized following the straight-line attribution method over the offering period.